michael-ortiz/aws-on-call-notifier/README.md

 `user_id`

-A unique ID for the user.
+A unique ID for the user or employee.

 *Type:* `String`